-- Implement a policy stating that workers, children, parents, and caregivers must not enter the workplace if they have symptoms of COVID-19 or have travelled outside of Canada in the last 14 days.
+- Implement a policy stating that workers, children, parents, and caregivers must not enter the workplace if they have symptoms of COVID-19 or have travelled outside of Canada in the last 14 days or are required by public health to self-isolate.
 Communicate this policy to workers, parents, and caregivers.
-Post signage at entrances to the workplace reminding people not to enter the site if they have symptoms associated with COVID-19.
-At drop off, implement a daily “yes/no” verbal confirmation that children do not have symptoms of common cold, influenza, COVID-19, or other respiratory disease.
-Do not accept a child drop off if the answer is yes.
+Post signage at entrances to the workplace reminding people of this policy.

-- Use telephone or video conferencing when possible to meet with workers, parents, and caregivers.
+- Use telephone or video conferencing when possible to meet with workers, parents and caregivers, and other adults.

 - Drop off and pick up should occur outside of the child care setting where the age of the child and building design make this reasonably practicable.

 - Implement strategies to ensure physical distancing is maintained at drop-off and pick-up areas.
 Consider staggered drop-off and pick-up times, using multiple entrance points if available, and placing markers at entrance points to support physical distancing.

 - Where parents or caregivers must enter the child care setting for drop off or pick up:

 - Designate an area within the facility for this.

 - Direct them to maintain physical distance from workers and other children, and practice hand hygiene.
 Where this is not possible, for example when transferring a very young child between a parent and a worker, plan and communicate the work task in advance to ensure that time spent in close proximity is minimized.

 - If parents or caregivers have to enter the facility at pick up or drop off, establish a policy that only one parent or caregiver enters the facility.

 - Avoid close greetings such as hugs and handshakes.